-Radioactive waste management, decommissioning and environmental remediation

-In 2016, the Agency held 68 Technical and Consultancy Meetings aimed at helping Member States to strengthen their capabilities and improve practices in radioactive waste management, decommissioning of installations and remediation of contaminated sites.
+Radioactive waste management, decommissioning and environmental remediation management, decommissioning of installations and remediation of contaminated sites.
 It also launched 14 new e-learning modules in English and in Russian on decommissioning, disused sealed radioactive sources (DSRSs) and disposal; developed public areas to provide access to basic information on web sites on the IAEA CONNECT platform; conducted 12 field missions on DSRSs; and updated guidelines and self-assessment questionnaires in ARTEMIS, the Agency's new Integrated Review Service for Radioactive Waste and Spent Fuel Management, Decommissioning and Remediation.